useblocks/sphinx-needs/docs/contributing.rst

 * If it doesn't stop at breakpoints, set a breakpoint at **sphinx_needs/__init__.py**, where you import `esbonio_setup`.
   When debugger stops there, choose **step into** to continue debug.

+..
+Include our contributors and maintainers.
+.. include:: ../AUTHORS